Why Choose Ethos Endocrinology?

 The endocrine system includes glands with complex functions affecting the entire body.
 The glands or organs and associated conditions include:

 An endocrine and exocrine organ behind the stomach.
 The exocrine part makes digestive enzymes.
-The endocrine part produces several hormones, most notably insulin.
+The endocrine part produces several hormones.
 The most common disease of the endocrine pancreas is diabetes mellitus.

-A butterfly-shaped gland in the neck.
-Produces the hormones T4 and (to a lesser extent) T3.
-The more active hormone, T3, affects nearly every system in the body.
-Diseases of the thyroid gland include causes of hypothyroidism such as Hashimoto thyroiditis, causes of hyperthyroidism such as Grave’s disease, and thyroid cancer.
+A butterfly-shaped gland in the front of the neck.
+It produces the hormones T4 and (to a lesser extent) T3.
+Thyroid hormone affects nearly every organ in the body.
+Disorders of the thyroid gland include causes of a low thyroid level (hypothyroidism) and high thyroid level (hyperthyroidism).
+The most common cause of hypothyroidism is Hashimoto’s thyroiditis.Causes of hyperthyroidism include Graves’ disease, toxic multinodular goiter, and toxic adenoma.
+Endocrinologists also diagnose and manage thyroid nodules and thyroid cancer.

 Ovaries and testes

-Female and male reproductive glands that produce estradiol and testosterone, respectively.
-Diseases of the female reproductive gland include amenorrhea and bothersome symptoms of menopause.
+Female and male reproductive glands that produce estrogen and testosterone, respectively.
+Diseases of the female reproductive system include polycystic ovary syndrome (PCOS), amenorrhea, and bothersome symptoms of menopause.
 Hypogonadism (low testosterone) is a disorder of the male reproductive gland evaluated and treated by an endocrinologist.

 An organ recognized for providing the body’s skeletal structure.
 Bone is continuously remodeling and stores critical molecules such as calcium and phosphate.
 The most common disease of bone treated by an endocrinologist is osteoporosis.